Klete Keller

 Klete Derik Keller (born March 21, 1982) is an American former competitive swimmer.
 Before retiring from swimming in 2008, he won five Olympic medals including two golds, at the 2000, 2004, and 2008 Summer Olympics in the 400-meter freestyle and the 4×200-meter freestyle relay.

 In January 2021, Keller took part in the January 6 United States Capitol attack.
 Later he was arrested and charged with three offenses stemming from his participation.
 He was indicted on seven charges by a grand jury the next month, and later pleaded guilty to a single felony charge as part of a plea bargain.
 In December 2023, he was sentenced to three years of probation and six months of home detention.
-On January 20, 2025, he was granted a full pardon by President Donald Trump alongside all other January 6 defendants.
+On January 20, 2025, the first day of the second presidency of Donald Trump, he was granted a federal pardon as part of Trump's pardon of January 6 United States Capitol attack defendants.

 Early life

 Keller was born March 21, 1982, in Las Vegas to mother Karen and father Kelly.
 Both parents were intercollegiate athletes at Arizona State University in Tempe; his father played basketball and his mother swam.
 Klete's older sister, Kelsey, swam for University of Washington, and his younger sister, Kalyn, was on the swim team for the University of Southern California (USC) and competed at the 2004 Summer Olympics.

 Klete Keller grew up in Phoenix and graduated from Arcadia High School in Phoenix in 2000.

 Per Jon Urbanchek, who coached Keller in his later swimming career, "he had a rough time at home".
 Others have corroborated that Keller had a dysfunctional home life.